 Let this serve as a reminder of how truly important the job of a support agent is in the big picture.
 Service is the heart of a thriving brand.

 - July: “Customers want positive, consistent experiences.
 Consistency creates confidence, which can lead to retention and loyalty.”

 - Shep Hyken

 July is when freedom rings.
 In the United States, independence day falls in July, when people are getting together playing games and lighting off fireworks.
 Hint: this happens every year, consistently.
 And, people continue to celebrate the same way each time.
-So, it might be a helpful idea to share a reminder with your staff about the value of consistency.
+So, it might be a helpful idea to share a reminder with your staff about the value of consistencye, potentially with the help of call scripts.
 But, how?

 Take a look at this quote from Shep Hyken, who speaks nationwide to expert audiences about customer service and experience.
 He says that consistent positivity is what drives retention and loyalty from shoppers.
 Hyken has been featured on major television channels and is trusted and endorsed by enterprise brands.
 His advice is worthwhile for any support team.

 Not only is the job of a support agent to be positive and make customers happy -- true satisfaction also stems from a consistent experience of your brand.
 When people know what to expect from you, they begin to trust you.
 And, when people trust you, they want to put effort into maintaining a relationship.

 Your support agents, by delivering a consistent, positive experience, play a major role in the success of your company.
 Share this quote to remind them.

 - August: “Your most unhappy customers are your greatest source of learning.”

 August is the time of year when parents are getting ready to send their kids back to school.
 Schedules are being rattled yet again.
 And, it’s the time of year when people are soaking up the last of their Summer vacations, which might cause a bit of anxiety.
 There’s so much going on that consumers might be a bit more on-edge than usual.
 How can you help your agents cope?